 But our science advantage extends even further.
 We save clients significant time and expense via efficient preparation and by shortening cases through beneficial early rulings on evidence admissibility—which frequently undercut plaintiffs’ arguments and slash their potential settlement demands.

 We know that regulations play a role in every case—and draw on our firm’s deep reservoir of regulatory expertise.
-And unlike other defense counsel, we maintain ongoing, cordial relationships with the plaintiffs’ bar, which can help our clients both directly and indirectly.
+We maintain ongoing, cordial relationships with the plaintiffs’ bar, which can help our clients both directly and indirectly.

-We defend large companies in virtually all industries against toxic tort claims.
-While the majority of clients tend to be in oil, chemicals, and manufacturing, we represent any type of company with actual or potential exposure to toxic tort liability.
+We defend large companies in virtually all industries against toxic tort and product liability claims.
+While the majority of clients tend to be in oil, chemicals, and manufacturing, we represent any type of company with actual or potential exposure to toxic tort liability or product liability.

 Many companies also engage us on a prospective basis to help them identify and either avoid or minimize potential future toxic tort liabilities.
 We counsel them on insurance coverage and other anticipatory defensive strategies, and help them design or manage their approach.

-An important aspect of our work is the use of experts to help us build winning scientific defenses.
+Expert testimony is often critical to science-based defenses.
 We know which experts to hire and how to work with them, and have longstanding relationships with leaders in the fields of epidemiology, exposure modeling, forensic chemistry, hydrogeology, industrial hygiene, medicine, multiple medical specialties, property damage valuation, remediation, risk assessment, state-of-the-art environmental engineering, toxicology, and vapor intrusion.

 Our firm is a longtime supporter of the Defense Research Institute Toxic Tort & Environmental Law Committee, the CPR/Institute for Conflict Prevention Environmental Committee, and the Association of Corporate Counsel Environmental & Sustainability Network.